Some time ago I was reading up on

 Here, tropes from Super Mario Bros. are used as set decoration for an infofile, describing group membership.
 This rendition employs the block characters that made ANSI so special, but eschews its minimal-amazing palette of 16 colours (and endless shades between).

-Now we have a piece by Jed of ACiD, an endlessly talented individual who made his mark as a master of ANSImation, or animated ANSI art.
+a master of ANSImation, or animated ANSI art.
 This piece is not a specimen of that black art (and indeed I am not sure how one would even go about embedding such materials into web pages) but it remains a good example of his style -- unsophisticated, but very effective.
 Sonic the Hedgehog is an excellent choice of subject for this piece, presumably celebrating a warez-couriering group named after the speed with which they deliver the goods.

 A second piece by Jed, this one features the titular caveman of the video game Trog.
 Jed was also a deft hand at "toon" shading, which you can see in the typography here, with its reliance on going from a high-intensity version of a colour in the foreground to a low-intensity version in the background, ultimately suggesting a pseudo 3-D presentation -- a stiff order at this brutally low resolution.